rh-ecosystem-edge/recert/README.md

 # Recert

-A tool to regenerate all certificates in a cluster (both in the etcd database and filesystem files) before it starts.
+A tool to regenerate all cryptographic objects in a cluster (both in the etcd database and filesystem files) before it starts.
 Works by scanning the existing certificates/keys/jwts, understanding how they relate, and replacing them in an identical structure, but with newly randomly generated keys and optional modifications.